← Back to Blogs

 • Hamming distance calculates the number of differences between vectors at each dimension.

 As you can see, there are many different similarity measures.
-As a rule of thumb, select the same metric as the one used to train the Machine Learning model.
-If you are unsure which one was used, you can usually find this information on the hosting service’s site, e.g., OpenAI’s ada-002 uses cosine similarity or MiniLM hosted on Hugging Face supports cosine similarity, dot product, and Euclidean distance.
+As a rule of thumb, select the same metric as the one used to train the ML model.
+Suppose you are unsure which one was used.
+In that case, you can usually find this information on the hosting service’s site, e.g., OpenAI’s ada-002 uses cosine similarity or MiniLM hosted on Hugging Face supports cosine similarity, dot product, and Euclidean distance.
+To learn more about the different distance metrics, you can continue reading our blog post on What are Distance Metrics in Vector Search?

 Vector Indexing for Approximate Nearest Neighbor Approach

 When you want to find the closest items to a given query vector, the brute force approach would be to use the k-Nearest Neighbors (kNN) algorithm.
-But calculating the similarity between your query vector and every entry in the vector database requires a lot of computational resources, especially if you have large datasets with millions or even billions of data points, because the required calculations increase linearly (O(n)) with the dimensionality and the number of data points.
+But calculating the similarity between your query vector and every entry in the vector database requires a lot of computational resources, especially if you have large datasets with millions or even billions of data points.
+This is because the required calculations increase linearly (O(n)) with the dimensionality and the number of data points.

 Vector indexing for Approximate Nearest Neighbor